knpuniversity/drupal-under-the-hood/knpu/modules-routes-controllers.md

 *little* bit longer.

 ***TIP
-The code-styling (4 spces indentation, etc) I'm using is called PSR-4.
+The code-styling (4 spaces indentation, etc) I'm using is called PSR-2.
 It's a great PHP standard, but is (I admit) different than the recommended Drupal standard.
 ***